-For me, that’s saying a lot because we loooove banana bread around here and since there seems to be a never ending supply of over-ripened bananas, some kind of banana bread is my go-to plan for using them up.
+For me, that’s saying a lot because we loooove banana bread around here!
+And since there seems to be a never ending supply of over-ripened bananas, some kind of banana bread is usually my go-to plan for using them up.

 Next came what is surely the most decadent banana bread I’ve ever eaten: peanut butter cup hot fudge banana bread.
 Because: go big or go home, right?

 And then there was Sarah Kieffer’s recipe.
 And my goodness, that woman knows her banana bread!
-Probably the very best banana bread I’ve ever had (sorry, Mom!) and someday there will be enough left for me to photograph and share with you all.
+That one is probably the very best banana bread I’ve ever had (sorry, Mom!)!
+Someday there will be enough left for me to photograph and share with you all.

 Before I leave you with this recipe, I need to call attention to the top of this banana bread.
-The sprinkle of sugar with the poppy and sesame seeds creates this insanely addictive and gorgeously crackly top that, if I were a lesser woman, may have picked the edges off right after these photos were taken.
+The sprinkle of sugar with the poppy and sesame seeds creates this insanely addictive and gorgeously crackly top.
+If I were a lesser woman, I may have picked the edges off right after these photos were taken.